resheku/my-awesome/README.md

 - [mono-company/mono-icons](https://github.com/mono-company/mono-icons) -
 - [okfn/messytables](https://github.com/okfn/messytables) - Tools for parsing messy tabular data.
 This is now superseded by https://github.com/frictionlessdata/tabulator-py
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
-- [snakemake/snakemake](https://github.com/snakemake/snakemake) - This is the development home of the workflow management system Snakemake.
-For general information, see
 - [unfoldadmin/django-unfold](https://github.com/unfoldadmin/django-unfold) - Elevate your Django admin with a stunning modern interface, powerful features, and seamless user experience - without compromising functionality.
 - [web-platform-tests/wpt](https://github.com/web-platform-tests/wpt) - Test suites for Web platform specs — including WHATWG, W3C, and others
 - [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Open-source developer platform to power your entire infra and turn scripts into webhooks, workflows and UIs.
 Fastest workflow engine (13x vs Airflow).
 Open-source alternative to Retool and Temporal.